Sunday, January 29, 2017

 Falcon

-It's very satisfying to finally complete a favourite collection of something we loved.
+It's satisfying to finally complete a favourite collection of something we love.
 I have just managed to complete the Falcon trio.
-Sure, there are the limited and classic releases that bundle the lot together, but I've never been much impressed with many compilations - I always wanted the original, individual, games.
-Well, now I finally have 'em all! :)
+Sure, there is a compilation release that bundles the lot together, but I've never been impressed with many like that.
+I want the original, individual, games.
+Now I finally have 'em all! :)

 ~ Falcon